domkowald/tagrecommender/README.md

 * mp for MostPopular tags
 * mp_u_r for MostPopular tags by user and/or resource (Jäschke et al., 2007)
 * core for calculating p-cores on a dataset
-* split for splitting a dataset into training and test-sets using a leav-one-out method
+* split for splitting a dataset into training and test-sets using a leave-one-out method
 * lda_samples for creating LDA topics for the resources in a dataset

 , second the dataset(-directory):